Arts Law Information Sheet

 Contracts and awards

-Performers may, however, have the right to control the use of their performances under contractual arrangements between themselves and the person making use of the performance or under the provisions in an industrial award.
-You should check the terms of any applicable contract or award before making use of the performance.
-For further information on performances affected by award provisions, contact the Media Entertainment and Arts Alliance(MEAA) or the Musicians Union in your State/Territory.
+Performers may, however, negotiate rights to control the use of their performances under contractual arrangements between themselves and the person making use of the performance.
+Such rights may also be conferred under the provisions in an industrial award.
+You should check the terms of any applicable contract or award before making use of a live performance.
+For further information on performances affected by award provisions, contact the Media Entertainment and Arts Alliance (MEAA) or the Musicians Union in your State/Territory.

 Confidential information

-Where a performer agrees to the recording of his/her performance but makes it known that the performance is confidential and cannot be used or disclosed without the performer's permission, any unauthorised use of that performance may entitle the performer to bring an action for breach of confidence.
-For further information see Arts Law's Information Sheet Protecting Your Ideas –Confidential Information.
+Where a performer agrees to the recording of his/her performance but makes it known that the performance is confidential and cannot be used or disclosed without the performer’s permission, any unauthorised use of that performance may entitle the performer to bring an action for breach of confidence.
+For further information see Arts Law’s Information Sheet, Protecting Your Ideas –Confidential Information.

 Protection of names and reputation

 Any use of a performance in such a way as to suggest that the performer is endorsing or affiliated with any product or service, in a way that is not authorised by the performer, may entitle the performer to bring an action to restrain use of his/her performance under the law of passing off and trade practices legislation.
-For further information see Arts Law’s Information Sheet Unauthorised Use of Your Image.
+For further information see Arts Law’s Information Sheet, Unauthorised Use of Your Image.

 Defamation

 Any use of a performance in a way that damages the reputation of the performer may entitle the performer to bring an action in defamation.
 For example, it could be defamatory to use a performance in a way that is not authorised by the performer and wrongly implies that the performer has given his/her consent or, alternatively, in a way that juxtaposes the performance with other material in such a way as to impute false or demeaning attributes to the performer.
 If the performance is defamatory of some other person or organisation, an action may be brought not only against the performer but also the producer or distributor of that performance.
 Material may be defamatory if it lowers the reputation of the performer or exposes them to hatred, ridicule or contempt.
 It should be noted that truth is not always a defence, so if the use of the performance may be defamatory, legal advice should be sought.
-See also Arts Law's Information Sheet Defamation.
+See also Arts Law’s Information Sheet, Defamation.

 Media Entertainment Arts Alliance (MEAA) (www.alliance.org.au), ph: (02) 9333 0999

-Musicians Union (www.musicians.asn.au),ph: (03) 9388 8992
+Musicians Union (www.musicians.asn.au), ph: (03) 9388 8992

 Need more help?